mkv25-games/LD30/design/tasklist.md

 + Add a screen to review all player stats
 + Add conflict marker to planets with multipler owners
 - Add portal symbol to end of portal line links
-- Show base symbol as part of connection interface
 - Draw better icon for change/select unit action
 - Show connections between portals that are both on planets when in space